222

 The sooner that the accounting system reports a variance, the sooner that management can direct its attention to the difference from the planned amounts.

-If we assume that a company uses the perpetual inventory system and that it carries all of its inventory accounts at standard cost (including Direct Materials Inventory or Stores), then the standard cost of a finished product is the sum of the standard costs of the inputs:
+perpetual inventory system and that it carries all of its inventory accounts at standard cost (including Direct Materials Inventory or Stores), then the standard cost of a finished product is the sum of the standard costs of the inputs:

 1. Direct material 2.
 Direct labor 3.
 Manufacturing overhead a.
 Variable manufacturing overhead b.
 Fixed manufacturing overhead